Jan 15, 2018, 9:24:56 AM CST Feb 3, 2023, 4:20:13 PM CST

 Tamiflu for low-risk children who just started flu symptoms

 If your child is over the age of 5 and generally healthy, they may or may not benefit from using Tamiflu.
-If your child does take Tamiflu, it's important that it’s administered to children as soon as symptoms begin.
+If your child does take Tamiflu, it's important that they start taking it as soon as symptoms begin.

 Is Tamiflu effective after 48 hours?

-Tamiflu is most effective if it is administered within 48 hours of flu symptoms starting.
-If your child is at day four or five of the flu and is generally healthy, it may not be worth it to start taking Tamiflu at that point.
+Tamiflu works best if your child takes it within 48 hours of flu symptoms starting.
+If your child is at day four or five of the flu and is generally healthy, it may not be worth starting to take Tamiflu.

 What are symptoms of flu in kids?